-The updated strategy will look to the future of Dorset’s libraries and how can they best meet the needs of residents and communities, now and over the next five to ten years.
+The updated strategy will look to the future of Dorset’s libraries and how can they best meet the needs of residents and communities, now and over ten years.

-This first phase of public consultation allowed us to understand the views of Dorset’s residents towards their use of the library service.
-The consultation (which included surveys and targeted workshops) did not include any proposals for change, but it will allow us to better understand the issues raised and challenges faced by different groups within our communities.
+The first phase of public consultation allowed us to understand the views of Dorset’s residents towards the library service.
+Phase one Let’s Talk Libraries took place in October 2021- January 2022 and was an open conversation with our communities, employees and partners to understand what they value about our service, how we could develop our services, and how we can become relevant to non-library users.
+The consultation (which included targeted workshops) allowed us to better understand the issues raised and challenges faced by different groups within our communities.

-The workshop and survey responses coupled with data and discussions with equality, diversity and inclusion partners will allow us to carry out a detailed Equalities Impact Assessment (EqIA) to help inform a new library strategy.
-The new library strategy will inform how we develop and deliver our library service over the next five to ten years.
+The workshop and survey responses coupled with data and discussions with equality, diversity and inclusion partners allowed us to carry out a detailed Equalities Impact Assessment (EqIA) to help inform a new library strategy.

-A draft library strategy will be subject to another phase of public consultation in summer 2022.
-We will publish our supporting draft EqIA at this stage.
-Responses received during this second phase of consultation will allow us to further refine both our EqIA action plan and library strategy.
+Responses received during this second phase of consultation will allow us to further refine our EqIA, its action plan and the library strategy.